chutter/MitoTrawlR/README.md

 # MitoCap
 An R package for processing high-throughput sequence data from raw reads to alignments from mitochondrial genomes sequenced as by-catch

 The R package can be run as a single pipeline with a configuration file or through separate functions to create a customized pipeline.
-The R package has functions for:
+In one command, the pipeline will perform:

 1) Iteratively assemble mitochondrial genomes from processed reads using a reference (mitochondrial genome or gene)
 2) Annotate mitochondrial genomes based on reference